April 3, 2021

 “If goals don’t work out, that’s ok, because goals are supposed to be fluid,” Steven says.

-Steven’s mindset training and personal experiences in setting and achieving goals are amazing resources to have in a provider.
+Steven’s mindset training and personal experiences in setting and achieving goals are amazing resources to have in a coach.